mapattacker/datascience/evaluation.rst

 ----------------

 Receiver Operating Characteristic (ROC) is used to show the performance of a binary classifier.
+Y-axis is True Positive Rate (Recall) & X-axis is False Positive Rate (Fall-Out).
-Area Under Curve (AUC) of a ROC is used
+Area Under Curve (AUC) of a ROC is used.
+Higher AUC better.

 .. code:: python